 Soho isn’t just parties, food, and shopping though.
 If you want to take in some culture, there are plenty of great museums and galleries nearby.

 The Royal Academy of the Arts is just off of Piccadilly.
-The academy boats several exhibition spaces with a frequently changing array of installations and events.
+The academy boasts several exhibition spaces with a frequently changing array of installations and events.

-You Should Stay In Soho If Being centrally located is super important; You are looking for the best location to stay in London for London’s best nightlife; Shopping is a highlight of your vacation; You want to dine at one of London’s Michelin starred restaurants.🔍FIND BEST HOTELS IN SOHO
+Stay In Soho If Being centrally located is super important; you are visiting London for the first time; You are after London’s best nightlife; Shopping is a highlight of your vacation; You want to dine at one of London’s Michelin starred restaurants.

-4. Knightsbridge, where to stay in London for high-end shopping
+Best places to stay in London in Soho for first-timers:

 Recognisable for the two grand stone towers at either end of the bridge, visitors can climb the stairways within the towers to reach a second, raised walkway.
 Known as the West Walkway, visitors are able to walk between the two towers along a viewing platform with a glass floor.